0xGingi/pear/README.md

 every milestone §11–§32 has a pinned contract and as-built notes, including the perf baselines (5k e2e clone ≈ 37s release; 500k-file watcher-load numbers and the current cycle-cost caveat in §27).

-## Caveats

-- Personal project: no support channel, no Windows, no promises.
-- Conflict resolution is last-writer-wins by mtime plus a conflict copy — not a semantic merge.
-Two people editing the same file at the same second get one winner and one clearly named loser file.
-- Under end-to-end encryption, identical files written by two devices do not dedup against each other (chunks are addressed by ciphertext).
-- Very large trees (500k+ files) work — measured in §27 — but each
-  change-triggered cycle costs tens of seconds there.